SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

 :kbd:`output` Section
 ---------------------

-The :kbd:`output` section of the run description file contains key-value pairs that provide the names of the output domains and fields definitions files to be used by the XIOS server for the run.
+The :kbd:`output` section of the run description file contains key-value pairs that provide the names of the files that define the output files, domains, and fields to be used by the XIOS server for the run.
 The paths may be either absolute or relative.
 If relative paths are given,
 they are appended to the directory containing the run description file.

+:kbd:`files`
+  The path and name of the :file:`iodef.xml` output files definitions file to use for the run.
+  It is copied into the run directory as :file:`iodef.xml` (the file name required by XIOS).
+  The value is typically either:

+  * a relative or absolute path to :file:`SS-run-sets/SalishSea/nemo3.6/iodef.xml`
+  * a relative or absolute run-specific output files definitions file

 :kbd:`domain`
   The path and name of the :file:`domain_def.xml` output domains definitions file to use for the run.